Algorithms for Competitive Division of Chores: Preliminaries

-\subsection{Corollaries of Geometric Characterization.
-Existence and Welfare Theorems}
+\subsection{Corollaries of the geometric characterization.
+The existence and welfare theorems}

 Theorem~\ref{th_geom} does not give any recipe for computing outcomes of the competitive rule but allows one to analyze its properties.
 The first corollary of Theorem~\ref{th_geom} is the existence of competitive allocations.
-Indeed, there is at least one critical point of $\Nash_{\vec{b}}$ on the Pareto frontier: the one where the level curve of $\Nash_{\vec{b}}$, given by the equation $\left\{\vec{u} \in \R_{<0}^n: \ \Nash_{\vec{b}}(\vec{u})=C\right\}$, first touches the Pareto frontier, when we decrease $C$ from large to small values.
-The corresponding competitive allocation maximizes the Nash product \emph{over all Pareto optimal allocations} (see \cite{BMSY17} for details of the construction).
+Indeed, there is at least one critical point of the {Nash social welfare} on the Pareto frontier: the one where the level curve of the product, given by the equation first touches the Pareto frontier when we decrease $C$ from large to small values.
+The corresponding competitive allocation maximizes the {Nash social welfare} \emph{over all Pareto optimal allocations} (see \cite{BMSY17} for details of the construction).